Recordings/Discussions

 Katharine Fuge has performed in such prestigious venues as Wigmore Hall and Birmingham Symphony Hall.
 She has performed with many of England’s leading orchestras, including Royal Liverpool Philharmonic Orchestra and London Mozart Players.

 Highlights of Katharine Fuge’s recent seasons include her debut at The Edinburgh International Festival performing Haydn’s Die Schöpfung with Norrington and the Scottish Chamber Orchestra, Johannes BrahmsDeutsches Requiem at the Concertgebouw, Amsterdam and The Royal Festival Hall, London with John Eliot Gardiner, performances of Monteverdi’s Vespro della Beata Vergine 1610 with Collegium Vocale Gent, Bach Cantatas with the Ricercar Consort, and Carl Orff’s Carmina Burana with The Bach Choir, London and David Hill.
 In 2004 she made her debuts at both the BBC Proms performing J.S.
 Bach’s Mass in B minor (BWV 232) with John Eliot Gardiner, and at the Aldeburgh Festival.
 Other recent highlights include Johannes BrahmsRequiem with Philippe Herreweghe, J.S.
-Bach’s St. John Passion (BWV 245) with Paul McCreesh, Mozart’s Mass in C minor in Los Angeles and New York, the role of Belinda in Purcell’s Dido & Aeneas in the Far East, Francis Poulenc’s Stabat Mater with the Royal Liverpool Philharmonic Orchestra, Mozart’s Mass in C minor with the City of Birmingham Symphony Orchestra, Haydn's Die Schöpfung with the Akademie für Alte Musik Berlin, Bach Cantatas in Canada, and G.F.
+Bach’s St. John Passion (BWV 245) with Paul McCreesh, W.A.
+Mozart’s Mass in C minor in Los Angeles and New York, the role of Belinda in Purcell’s Dido & Aeneas in the Far East, Francis Poulenc’s Stabat Mater with the Royal Liverpool Philharmonic Orchestra, W.A.
+Mozart’s Mass in C minor with the City of Birmingham Symphony Orchestra, Haydn's Die Schöpfung with the Akademie für Alte Musik Berlin, Bach Cantatas in Canada, and G.F.
 Handel’s L'Allegro, il Penseroso ed il Moderato with Freiburger Barockorchester.

 Katharine Fuge’s recordings include Antonio Vivaldi's Gloria and G.F.
 Handel's Dixit Dominus with Sir John Eliot Gardiner on Philips, Sacred Voices with Harry Bicket, and a recording of Christmas music with the Monteverdi Choir, and Dvorak’s Mass in D. Her most recent recordings include critically acclaimed performances of Bach Cantatas with both John Eliot Gardiner (DG Archiv, and J.E.
 Gardiner’s own label Soli Deo Gloria), and Philippe Pierlot and the Ricercar Consort (Actus Tragicus for Mirare) -further recordings in both series are being released this year.
 Her other recordings include Messiah with the Regensburger Domspatzen and Musica Florea Prague.